teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 5. **MB744 — channel policy:** complete.
 Typed configuration is validated by the core and per-channel `off`/`observe`/`on` activation is disabled by default, with late revocation for queued work and IRC output.
-6. **MB745 — visible proof:** move the simple fun-command pack and ship one new autonomous channel ritual on a single development channel.
+6. **MB745 — visible proof:** complete. `playful-v3` owns the six low-risk fun
+   commands only where policy is `on`, shadows them in `observe`, restores the historical adapter in `off` or on unload, and adds one opt-in autonomous ritual for a single development channel.

 Later milestones add the HTTP/data facades, extract richer first-party features, improve developer tooling and retire duplicate dispatch paths only